12Chao/Surf_Wizzard/README.md

+# Surf_Wizzard
-# Surf_Wizzard \n A tool for DFT calculations for surface reactions
+A tool for DFT calculations for surface reactions